Canon EOS flash system: 430EX, 430EX II and 430EX III-RT

-The Speedlite 430EX and Speedlite 430EX II are external flashes made by Canon for use with their EOS line of cameras.
-The 430EX II is meant to succeed the 430EX and was announced on June 10, 2008, while the Speedlite 430EX was first announced on 22 August 2005.
-The flashes can be used as a wireless slave unit with Canon Speedlite Transmitter ST-E2 or top-of-line flashes with built-in infrared controller, such as Speedlite 550EX, Speedlite 580EX or Speedlite 580EX II.
+The Speedlite 430EX was introduced 22 August 2005 as a replacement for the 420 series.
+It has Guide Numbers of 141 ft/43m (at ISO 100 and 105 mm).

+It can be used as a wireless optically controlled slave with flashes, flash controllers, or cameras which support Canon's infrared control system, including the 580 Speedlite series, the ST-E2 flash controller, and cameras such as the 7D Mark II.
+It supports TTL, E-TTL and E-TTL II.

 The flash head can swivel up (to 90°), right (to 90°) and left (to 180°).
 The swivel properties allow the photographer to bounce the flash off walls, ceilings, and other objects, diffusing the light that hits the subject and reducing the harsh shadows associated with on-camera flash.

-Both flashes support TTL, E-TTL, and E-TTL II flash metering and have Guide Numbers of 141 ft/43m (at ISO 100 and 105 mm).

-The Speedlite 430EX II improved on its predecessor by adding a stronger, all metal foot with quick release mechanism, silent flash recycling, 20% shorter recycle times and support for setup through the camera's menu system.
+The 430EX II was announced on June 10, 2008 and improved on its predecessor by adding a stronger, all metal foot with quick release mechanism, silent flash recycling, 20% shorter recycle times and support for setup through the camera's menu system.

-The Speedlite 430EX III-RT was announced in July 2015 and shipped September 2015.
+The 430EX III-RT was announced in July 2015 and shipped September 2015.
+It is smaller, lighter, faster, has increased swivel angles, revised controls, and brings master and slave compatibility with Canon's new radio control system in addition to functioning as a slave with the earlier infrared/optical control system.